-At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
-On top of that, we will also be given an insight into the history of these carpets.
+At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum.
 Stay overnight in Tehran.

-Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.
+Attention: The priority of sightseeing might change due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 Firouz Abad is one of the historical cities located in south of Shiraz.
 It has some historical attractions as Ghal’eh Dokhtar and Palace of Ardashir.

-Ghal’eh Dokhtar also known as The Maiden Castle, is a castle made by Ardeshir I, in present day Fars, Iran, in 209 AD.
+Also famous as The Maiden Castle, is a castle built by Ardeshir I, in present day Fars, Iran, in 209 AD.
 It is located on a mountain slope near the Firouzabad-Shiraz road.

-Despite damages sustained by the castle, its majesty still produces awe in visitors and catches their eyes.
+Despite of damages, it is still alive, its majesty still produces awe in visitors and catches their eyes.

-The next is Necropolis.
-Opposite the mountain of Rahmat, ten minutes driving to the north, proudly stands the Necropolis, the magnificent burial place of Achaemenid kings.
-The site also provides seven bas-reliefs dating back to Elamite and Sassanid period.
+The next stop is Necropolis which is opposite the Rahmat mountain.
+Ten minutes driving to the north, proudly stands the Necropolis, the magnificent burial place of Achaemenid kings.
+The site also provides seven bas-reliefs dating back to Elamite and Sassanian period.

-On the way to Kashan, we will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
+On the way to Kashan, we will visit the UNESCO recognized village of Abyaneh which is located at the foot of Mount Karkas and in the vicinity of desert.
 Appreciate the serenity of this quaint village with its splendid archaeology and meet the dwellers who speak, live and dress in the original Persian style.

 Next, hop on to Kashan and visit Tabatabaiha and Borojerdiha houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar era.
 Stay overnight in Kashan.